Event Image

 Saturday 11 October from 7:30am

-In addition to hearing from Dr Weimersheimer the breakfast session will include first hand insight and experience from Dr Felicity Park and Dr Nitik Ram on the impacts of ASUM Outreach and teaching support in Fiji.
+In addition to hearing from Dr Evans, the breakfast session will include first hand insight and experience from Dr Felicity Park and Dr Nitik Ram on the impacts of ASUM Outreach and teaching support in Fiji.

 ASUM Outreach advances the use of clinical ultrasound through education and workshops to a multidisciplinary group of medical professionals spanning Radiology, Nurse Practitioners, Allied Health, and Medical Practitioners.
 Through this work ASUM Outreach aims to improve patient outcomes in resource-limited communities throughout Australasia and Oceania.